 ]]>

-http://www.counselinghaven.com/blog-post-example-2/feed/ 0
+https://www.counselinghaven.com/blog-post-example-2/feed/ 0

-New Year, New Project! http://www.counselinghaven.com/blog-post-example-1/ http://www.counselinghaven.com/blog-post-example-1/#respond Sat, 31 Dec 2022 15:12:19 +0000 http://www.counselinghaven.com/?p=105 Welcome to the new and improved website for The Haven Counseling & Therapy, formerly known as Rochelle Kennedy Counseling!
+New Year, New Project! https://www.counselinghaven.com/blog-post-example-1/ https://www.counselinghaven.com/blog-post-example-1/#respond Sat, 31 Dec 2022 15:12:19 +0000 http://www.counselinghaven.com/?p=105 Welcome to the new and improved website for The Haven Counseling & Therapy, formerly known as Rochelle Kennedy Counseling!
 While the therapeutic relationship is certainly my priority in the day-to-day, I have always wanted to provide some small doses of therapeutic insight to those who may be on the first days of self-discovery.
 I’m not […]

 The post <strong><u>New Year, New Project!</u></strong> appeared first on The Haven Counseling & Therapy.